Saim-Akhtar/Stalker-Insta/README.md

 Fetch the list of followers and following and store the result in excel file

-## Get your own follewers and folowwing list
+## Get your own followers and following list

 ```
 python3 main.py --username <your_insta_username> --pwd <your_insta_password>